Avoid Capital Gains Tax on Gifted Property UK

 – £50,000 capital gains which CGT will be based on the inherited asset

-The gift from Mrs Jones to Tom of the inherited asset would cause a CGT problem as they are connected persons.
+The gift of the inherited asset from Mrs Jones to Tom would cause a CGT problem as they are connected persons.
 However, the inherited asset received by Mrs Jones could have been assigned directly from her mother to Tom.

 A variation of a will may be done within two years of death.
-This means that the inherited property could be passed directly to Tom from Mrs Jones.
+This means that the inherited house could be passed directly to Tom from Mrs Jones.
 The inherited asset would not be in the hands of Mrs Jones and would not be subject to CGT when making s gift to Tom.
 This is because the gift would be from Mrs Jones’s mum, not Mrs Jones.

 Inherited assets may already be subject to IHT.
 We think it would be unfair if the inherited asset is then subject to CGT by transferring it to another family member.
 The inherited asset would be subject to double taxation, which is immoral.